aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/link-test.md

 How Base Gas Works [No Operation table](/concepts/base-gas#no-operation) in absolute link with no Markdown extension works only in our content system

-What doesn't work?
+## What doesn't work?

-In the Repo, links that are relative yet don't have the Markdown extension - [How Base Gas Works](../../../../concepts/base-gas):
+Neither in the repo or website, links that are relative yet don't have the Markdown extension - [How Base Gas Works](../../../../concepts/base-gas):

 ```
 ../nodes/validator-node/operator/staking-pool-operations#joining-validator-set)